Manage Candidates Page (Early Adopter)

 |Applicants: Status Change||Grants ability to change applicant status for any applicant to whom the user already has access.
 This permission cannot be constrained.||Recruiting|

-See the following topics in Online Help for detailed information about the actions you can take on Manage Candidates:
+See the following topics in Online Help for detailed information about the actions you can take on Manage Candidates from the More drop-down:

 - Add/Move to Requisition - See Manage Candidates - Add Move to Requisition.

-- Assign Forms - See Manage Candidates - Assign Forms.
+- Request Feedback - See Manage Candidates - Request Candidate Feedback.

-- Assign Integrations - See Manage Candidates - Assign Integrations.
+- Assign Integration - See Manage Candidates - Assign Integrations.

 - Invite to Event - See Manage Candidates - Invite to Event.

-- Request Reference Letters - See Manage Candidates - Request Reference Letters.
+- Request Reference Letter - See Manage Candidates - Request Reference Letters.

 - Schedule Live Video Interview - See Manage Candidates - Schedule Live Video Interview.